![]() |

 The authors, for the publication of their work, accept that it is under the terms of the Creative Commons Attribution-NonCommercial International 4.0 License (CC BY-NC 4.0).
 This license allows copying and redistributing the material in any medium and format, as well as remixing, reusing and transforming such material, and generating derivative works; as long as the original author is cited and acknowledged, its first publication in this journal is indicated, and it is done for non-commercial purposes.

-Authors may enter into non-exclusive license agreements to distribute the published version of the work or a portion thereof.
+Authors have the possibility to establish non-exclusive license agreements to distribute the Version of Record (VoR) of the published article (i.e., the final version laid out and published by the journal, including the DOI) or a part of it.
 This includes, e.g., depositing it in an institutional telematic archive, publishing it in a monographic volume or for an oral dissertation, as long as the initial publication in Política Internacional is mentioned (authorship, number, volume, date and link).
 Therefore, authors are allowed and encouraged to disseminate their final work, which can foster knowledge sharing and increase citations of the published work.

 Regarding copyright, the journal does not request any payment for the submission, processing or publication of articles.